Extreme Heat Projections

 Urban Heat Island Effect

 Extreme heat intensifies in developed areas with many buildings and roads, but few trees or green spaces.
-In these areas, heat gets stored by unshaded concrete and asphalt, which then radiate heat back into the air and cause the temperatures to be 15°F to 20°F warmer in "urban heat islands."
+In these areas, heat gets stored by unshaded concrete and asphalt, which then radiate heat back into the air and cause temperatures to be 15°F to 20°F warmer in "urban heat islands."

 We can't predict the weather, but we can be prepared to respond — starting by understanding how heat affects us.